Annie Lab @ HKU Journalism

 In recent years, a constant stream of fraudulent news stories has given rise to troubling cultural trends and alarming political movements across the world.

-False claims, misleading factoids, exaggerations, propaganda, hoaxes, rumors, questionable advertising, radical extremism and other types of misinformation and disinformation are now being masqueraded and distributed as news.
+False claims, misleading factoids, unsound exaggerations, propaganda, hoaxes, rumors, questionable advertising, radical extremism, and other types of misinformation and disinformation are now being masqueraded and distributed as news.

 In October 2019, the Journalism and Media Studies Centre at the University of Hong Kong (HKU Journalism) co-established a daily fact-checking newsroom in partnership with ANNIE (Asian Network of News & Information Educators), a not-for-profit organization focusing on news literacy education in Asia.

-Annie Lab offers a lab environment that simulates a working newsroom.
-It is a hybrid of professional news organization and student training program based on the pedagogical models developed by ANNIE and supervised by faculty members of HKU Journalism, all of whom are former journalists who have worked in various Asian countries.
+It is a hybrid of professional training and news literacy education, based on the pedagogical models developed by ANNIE and supervised by faculty members of HKU Journalism, all of whom are former journalists who have worked in various Asian countries.

 Every fact check by students goes through editorial scrutiny by the faculty members at the Journalism & Media Studies Centre.
 Currently, we have three editors and one administrative faculty staff involved in Annie Lab every day.